Days of Our Lives spoilers: Why is Chanel struggling?

 According to Days of Our Lives spoilers for Tuesday, September 12, in an unusual twist, Harris Michaels is not only assisting Ava Vitali in escaping potential danger, but he is also assisting her in locating Susan Banks.
 It might take them a minute to get there because they have to avoid the Salem police, which shouldn't be too difficult unless they're being pursued by Jade Hunter or Rafe Hernandez.

-But there will be a shooting, and we're curious who will be involved.
+In the upcoming episode, as per the spoilers, there will be a shooting, and this is sure to leave the audience curious about who is involved.
 Because they're on the run and have a gun, the easy money is on Ava and Harris, but that's too easy.
-To be sure, Days of Our Lives Spoilers can only think of one other possibility, and that is EJ DiMera.

 Chanel Dupree will find herself in another love triangle, this time with Johnny DiMera and Talia Hunter.
 She'll have to sort through her feelings again as a result of Johnny declaring his love for her, and this time she'll choose Johnny.